shiona/nski/README.md

 # nski

+## History

+Originally a static html wrapper for mski Tampere.

 I got pissed at mski for

  - Not showing when the status of an ice was last updated